fismerio/DOP-sandbox/README.md

 # DOP-sandbox

 Dance-Oriented Programming Sandbox - an IDE for exploring programming with the body.

+The original article on **Medium** - [Dance-Oriented Programming and a fresh look at software craftsmanship.](https://medium.com/@fismerio/dance-oriented-programming-and-a-fresh-look-at-software-craftsmanship-3a0c4269ba08)

 Here is a place where skeletal-tracking, maintenance, refactoring, construction and specification come together.